Skip to main content

 • Or expand Show advanced fields on the TrueFoundry SSO form and set Email Claim to the exact attribute name your IdP emits (for example http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress).

-The Audience / SP Entity ID value configured in your IdP does not match TrueFoundry’s Issuer.
-Copy the Issuer value from the TrueFoundry SSO row again, paste it into the IdP’s audience field with no trailing slash, and re-save the IdP application.
+The Audience / SP Entity ID value configured in your IdP does not match TrueFoundry’s Audience URI (SP Entity ID).
+Re-copy the value from the TrueFoundry SSO configuration card, paste it into the IdP’s audience field with no trailing slash, and re-save the IdP application.

 Same root cause as the audience mismatch, but for the ACS URL.
-The IdP must send the assertion to the Callback URL shown on the TrueFoundry SSO row — copy it again, paste it into the IdP’s ACS / Single Sign-On URL field, and re-save.
+The IdP must send the assertion to TrueFoundry’s Single Sign On URL — copy it again from the SSO configuration card, paste it into the IdP’s ACS / Single Sign-On URL field, and re-save.

 The TrueFoundry Auth Server enforces the NotBefore / NotOnOrAfter conditions in the SAML response.
 If the IdP host clock drifts more than a few seconds from real time, assertions are rejected.
 Sync the IdP host’s clock with an authoritative NTP source.